Skip to main content

 Overview

 As a psychological scientist with a background in human development, I take a scientifically rigorous approach to understanding the factors that contribute to emotional and academic adjustment during childhood, adolescence, and early adulthood, with a particular focus on the college years.
-I currently serve as Director of Research for the Office of Undergraduate Education (OUE) at Duke, providing leadership for research, assessment, and evaluation efforts in furtherance of our mission to facilitate transformational educational experiences for all undergraduates.
-Prior to joining OUE, I was a Research Scientist in the Department of Psychology & Neuroscience at Duke, and project director for the four-campus Student Resilience and Well-Being Project funded by The Duke Endowment.
+I currently serve as a Research Scientist in the Office of Institutional Research (OIR) at Duke, with a focus on undergraduate education.
+I provide leadership for research, assessment, and evaluation efforts in furtherance of our mission to facilitate transformational educational experiences for all undergraduates.
+Prior to joining OIR, I was Director of Research in the Office of Undergraduate Education, Research Scientist in the Department of Psychology & Neuroscience, and project director for the four-campus Student Resilience and Well-Being Project funded by The Duke Endowment.

 Education